StartDigitalAU/website-documentation/docs/introduction/boilerplate.md

 Before starting, ensure you have:

 - Laravel Herd installed and running
+- Ensure the Laravel Herd settings are configure with Memory to -1 and Upload to 256mb
 - Composer installed globally
 - Node.js (v18+) and npm installed
 - Git configured with your credentials